Langstaff, Ontario

 The East Don River and CN Rail Bala subdivision runs through the area.

-Langstaff is a former hamlet likely named for John Langstaff (1774-1865), a settler who arrived sometime between 1803 to 1808 from Piscataway, Middlesex, New Jersey and established a farm along Yonge Street.
+Langstaff is a former hamlet likely named for John Langstaff (1774-1865), a settler who arrived sometime between 1803 and 1808 from Piscataway, Middlesex, New Jersey and established a farm along Yonge Street.
 The living members of the family are longer living in the area, as descendants of James Langstaff have moved out of Ontario.
 The old farm became the notorious Langstaff Jail Farm, which has since disappeared and the area is now dominated by a retail strip.
 The only reminder of the Langstaff family is Langstaff Road.